About

 We’re also using coconut oil to keep these scones dairy-free and vegan friendly.
 If not worried about that, you can use conventional unsalted butter.
 Or vegan butter works too.

-How to Make Triple Chocolate Scones
+How to Make Chocolate Scones

 food process filled with ingredients for vegan scones